 When should I seek medical attention right away?

 6. Every so often, eye infections lead to complications, including blindness.
-If you think you have an eye infection, consider skipping the urgent care center.
-Get treated by an ophthalmologist right away.
+If you think you have an eye infection, get treated by an ophthalmologist right away.

 7. Always seek emergency medical attention after an acute eye injury.
 Hospital emergency departments work closely as first line medical care in emergency settings and may consult ophthalmologists for conditions which can impair vision.
-So, whether you caught a hockey stick to the face or splashed cleaning spray in your eye, your ophthalmologist can help in the process of medical care to rule out and treat potentially serious damage.
+So, whether you caught a hockey stick to the face or splashed cleaning spray in your eye, your ophthalmologist can help treat potentially serious damage.

 Though not always a sign of serious disease, there are a few changes you should never ignore.
 See an ophthalmologist immediately if you notice any of these symptoms: